 The NFL.
 Locking out the referees well into the regular season wasn’t exactly the best idea.
 A settlement only came after a replacement referee botched a very crucial call in a Packers-Seahawks Monday night Football game, giving the latter team a victory.

 WLS-FM.
 Cumulus dumped the Oldies format after seven years for a me-too Classic Rock format, playing Van Halen and Fleetwood Mac ten times a day like every other Classic Rock station – not to mention shoving Dick Biondi to a late-night shift and limiting the radio personalities to eight words an hour.

 Typical radio station management.
-Excuse me, but since when Khloe Kardashian (who briefly hosted the lunchtime hour at Dallas’ KDMX) and locked out Blackhawks goon Daniel Carcillo (who briefly had The Bomb Shelter on WGN-AM) actually had the talent to host a radio show?
+Excuse me, but since when Khloe Kardashian (who briefly hosted the lunchtime hour at Dallas’ KDMX) actually had the talent to host a radio show?
 What in the name of Jim Laski is going on?
 The stupidity of the radio industry never ceases to amaze me.

 Rush Limbaugh.
 Speaking of stupidity in the radio industry, his comments about Sandra Fluke came as no surprise.
 What else you expect from a racist, sexist, pill-popping idiot?

 Dish Nation.
 And if you want a front row seat every night to see why radio is dying, this nightly syndicated piece of crap is the place to be.

 NATO Coverage.
 Chicago journalism embarrasses itself with their over-the-top annoying coverage of the world event at McCormick Place, including recycling outdated stereotypes about Chicago and their obsessiveness with foreign journalists’ perception of the Windy City.
 The kicker is, one local station actually won an Emmy with their coverage.